petalslink/petalslink.github.io/overview.md

 <h1 title="Unique Selling Proposition" id="usp">USP</h1>

 Unlike many ESB from the market, Petals focuses on [enterprise architecture](https://en.wikipedia.org/wiki/Enterprise_architecture) issues and at being the back-bone of an Information System.
-Petals artifacts find easily their equivalent in architecture methodologies and their various layers: functional, logical, physical, etc. Petals also promotes the use of BPM (Business Process Modeling) approaches, even if it is not the trend anymore.
-Petals ESB includes [Flowable](https://www.flowable.org/), a Business Process engine, as one of its components.
+Petals artifacts find easily their equivalent in architecture methodologies and their various layers: functional, logical, physical, etc. Petals also promotes the use of BPM (Business Process Management) approaches, even if it is not the trend anymore.
+Petals ESB includes [Flowable](https://www.flowable.org/), a BPMN 2.0 engine, as one of its components.
 This allows to mix automated processes and human-based interactions such as forms.

 <a href="/resources/images/flowable.jpg">
 	<img src="/resources/images/flowable.jpg" alt="Overview of an executable BPMN diagram in Flowable Modeler" />